aleshkashell/ansible-task/library/ansible_collections/devops/bootstrap/roles/storage/README.md

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+`jq` tool is required for detection of the drive which contains root partition.
+It will be installed in context of this role

 Role Variables
 --------------

-`enc_drive_name` - name of the drive to encrypt `enc_partition_name` - name of the partition to encrypt `crypt_passphrase` - secret for encryption
+- `enc_drive_name` - name of the drive to encrypt
+- `enc_partition_name` - name of the partition to encrypt
+- `crypt_passphrase` - secret for encryption

 Dependencies
 ------------